 How do you persuade them, then, that you’ll be a worthwhile addition to their ranks?

 One way, certainly, is through doing internships, but just interning these days isn’t quite enough anymore; the average university graduate today graduates with at least one under his or her belt.
 Furthermore, internships might not provide you with the experience you need in the specific skills your dream job or industry demands if you’re unlucky.
 We’ve all heard horror stories of interns stuck doing admin work, or worse still, running errands.

 This is where freelance work comes in as a complement.

 When you do freelance work you are often engaged for a specific expertise or skill and regarded as a professional, no different to a full-time employee attached to a company.
 This helps to establish confidence in employers that you are reliable and capable.
 As freelance work often comprises of focused tasks (like writing an article or doing producer duties for a production company), you can use them to beef up resumes and include them in your portfolio, if necessary.
 (E.g: Designed xxxx for xxx company, which was used in xxxxx)

 So, do internships for exposure to industry and work experience – and freelance work as an add-on!

 2. Polish up specific skills

-Let’s say you’re good in designing and can design a mean poster, or code at the speed of lightning (in which case, you’re a rare and valued breed).
-However, you want to try designing different things, or practise another coding language, but have been procrastinating.
+Let’s say you’re good at designing and can design a mean poster, or code at the speed of lightning (in which case, you’re a rare and valued breed).
+However, you want to try designing different things or practise another coding language but have been procrastinating.
 (No judgement, we promise!)